crew members listed below are those who have distinguished themselves

-Voltaggio was the plate umpire on the night of April 29, 1986 when Boston's Roger Clemens set a ML mark by striking out 20 Seattle Mariners
+Voltaggio was the plate umpire on the night of April 29, 1986 when Boston's Roger Clemens set a Major League mark by striking out 20 Seattle Mariners.

 Vic and his wife Janet have four children - Robin, Bob, Victoria, and Susan.
 This ex-Marine, who also served 18 months in Vietnam, is a distant relative of famous songwriter Stephen Foster.